Individual, Family, & Community Education

 The Educational Psychology Program offers exceptional instruction in applying psychological theory and research in a variety of educational settings.

-The Family Studies Program trains students to apply science and interpersonal skills to promote family and individual well-being.
+The Family and Child Studies Program trains students to apply science and interpersonal skills to promote family and individual well-being.

 The Nutrition/Dietetics Program offers comprehensive coursework in the science of nourishing the body and the relationship between people and food science.